processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

 Subcontractors: mail and messaging services, banks and payment service providers, providers of analytics services

-Authorities, e.g. the police, the privacy protection authority, tax authorities, public courts, authorities for official registering of the vehicle, enforcement agencies.
+Authorities, we may need to disclose your data when we believe it is required by law or to help protect the rights and safety of you, us, or others, e.g. the police, the privacy protection authority, tax authorities, public courts, authorities for official registering of the vehicle, enforcement agencies.

 Business partners, e.g. workshops, finance and leasing companies, insurance companies, legal counsels, printing companies (marketing purposes), advertising agencies/companies, market research companies, and